tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 Choosin a region (reason):
-- Compliance
+- Compliance (with data governance and legal requirements)
-- Proximity
+- Proximity (to your customers)
-- Feature availability
+- Feature availability (Available services within a Region)
 - Pricing

 ## Cloud Concepts